vasukisunder/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites can adapt to different screen resolutions, using a set of predefined screen sizes.
+Responsive websites use responsive units and can accommodate thousands of devices (instead of the few predefined ones available in adaptive).
+Responsive websites use % based layouts while adaptive websites are more rigid.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first or desktop first refers to which screen size you want to build first on an adaptive website.
+If it is desktop first, you will have to scale down, and vice versa for mobile first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+REM units allow you to set the font size of a webpage based on the font size of the root HTML element.
+Since the typical default browser font size is 16px, 62.5% of it will give us 10px font.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows you to use a unique syntax (of the preprocessor) in order to create more robust styling and rules compared to CSS, and will often contain features that are not included in CSS.
+This gives you the ability to add features such as variables and functions which leads to faster, easier, and more organized code and development.
+Then, the preprocessor language is compiled into CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite feature is definitely variables, as it is super useful to be able to set certain colors, sizes, etc when your design will be recalling them often.
+The concept of importing multiple LESS pages into one is difficult for me because I feel like it makes it more confusing to have so many different documents to look through to find the rules you want.
+There's also always the possibility of another sheet overriding the rules you're writing if you aren't careful enough in the order you're placing things, so there's just a lot to keep track of.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.